 Any customer seeking to partner with a third-party logistics provider should conduct a SWOT analysis (Strengths, Weaknesses, Opportunities, and Threats) to determine the threats and weaknesses that might pose a challenge.
 The analysis can often ease any discomfort and provide greater insight into possible risks.

-Customers should never hesitate in carrying out a selection process by inviting third-party logistics providers to make formal presentations.
+Customers should never hesitate in carrying out a selection process by inviting third-party logistics providers to make formal presentations, or with the help of a pre-existing logistics presentation template.
 The information garnered can help create a concise list of potential service providers and make the decision easier on who to pick.

 At Extensiv, we know the risks and concerns that customers face when choosing a qualified third-party logistics provider.
 Our WMS software solutions give any 3PL the edge they need to meet all challenges and lower any potential liability to ensure future success.
 Contact us to learn more about our warehouse management software today!